Protestantism and Islam

+Cooperation between Christian and Muslim powers was not limited to Protestant entities.
+The alliance between the Catholic Kingdom of France and the Ottomans lasted to French invasion of Egypt in 1798 and the Habsburgs sought to forge an alliance with Safavid Iran to counteract it.
+As vassals of the Holy Roman Empire, Protestant Imperial Estates participated in Reichskriege against the Ottoman Empire.

 Historical background

-Protestantism and Islam entered into contact during the 16th century when Calvinist Protestants in present-day Hungary and Transylvania coincided with the expansion of the Ottoman Empire in the Balkans.
-As Protestantism is divided into a few distinguishable branches and multiple denominations within the former, it is hard to determine the relations specifically.
-Many of these denominations can have a different approachment to this matter.
-Islam is divided as well into various denominations.
-This article focuses on Protestant-Muslim relations, but should be taken with caution.

-Relations became more adversarial in the early modern and modern periods, although recent attempts have been made at rapprochement.
-In terms of comparative religion, there are interesting similarities especially with the Sunni, while Catholics are often noted for similarities with Shias, as well as differences, in both religious approaches.

 Following the Ottoman conquest of Constantinople in 1453 by Mehmed the Conqueror and the unification of the Middle East under Selim I and his son Suleiman the Magnificent managed to expand Ottoman rule into Central Europe.
 The Habsburg Empire thus entered into direct conflict with the Ottomans.

 At the same time the Protestant Reformation was taking place in numerous areas of northern and central Europe, in harsh opposition to Papal authority and the Holy Roman Empire led by Emperor Charles V. This situation led the Protestants to consider various forms of cooperation and rapprochement (religious, commercial, military) with the Muslim world, in opposition to their common Habsburg enemy.

 Early religious accommodation (15th–17th centuries)

-During the development of the Reformation, Protestantism and Islam were considered closer to each other than they were to Catholicism: "Islam was seen as closer to Protestantism in banning images from places of worship, in not treating marriage as a sacrament and in rejecting monastic orders"..
-The dispute between Catholics and Protestants in a divided Europe opened the way for Islam to become a field of battle.
+During the development of the Reformation, similarities between Protestantism and Islam were noted: "Islam was seen as closer to Protestantism in banning images from places of worship, in not treating marriage as a sacrament and in rejecting monastic orders".
+The dispute between Catholics and Protestants in a divided Europe opened the way for Islam on the field of battle.

 Mutual tolerance

-The Sultan of the Ottoman Empire was known for his tolerance of the Christian and Jewish faiths within his dominions, whereas the King of Spain did not tolerate the Protestant faith.
-The Ottoman Empire was indeed known at that time for its religious tolerance.
+During the Reformation, the Sultan of the Ottoman Empire was known for his tolerance of the Christian and Jewish faiths within his dominions, whereas the King of Spain did not tolerate the Protestant faith.
 Various religious refugees, such as the Huguenots, some Anglicans, Quakers, Anabaptists or even Jesuits or Capuchins were able to find refuge at Istanbul and in the Ottoman Empire, where they were given right of residence and worship.
 Further, the Ottomans supported the Calvinists in Transylvania and Hungary but also in France.
 The contemporary French thinker Jean Bodin wrote: